-The viewfinder display will turn off if no operations are performed for about eight seconds, reducing the drain on the battery.
-Press the shutter-release button halfway to reactivate the display.
-The length of time before the standby timer expires automatically can be selected using Custom Setting c2 (Auto off timers; 240).
+The viewfinder and information display will turn off if no operations are performed for about eight seconds, reducing the drain on the battery.
+Press the shutterrelease button halfway to reactivate the display.
+The length of time before the standby timer expires automatically can be selected using the Auto off timers option in the setup menu (III 207).